-Live Music CAustin_Airport_guitars_Baggage_Claim_3apital of the World.
+Live Music Capital of the World.
 It’s Austin’s official motto, but what does it really mean?
 Is it realistic?
 Aspirational?
 Simply nostalgic?
 According to musician Phil Ajjarapu, Austin could lose its grip on that title due to a lack of affordable housing.
 A member of Austin Music People, Ajjarapu tells us housing costs are a major reason why he’s considering taking his show on the road, for good.
 Click below to watch his story.

 What is reality is that the creative community is a critical part of the culture of Austin and its economy.
 According to the 2009 CreateAustin Cultural Master Plan, the creative sector generates more than $2.2 billion in economic activity and $48 million in local tax revenue.
 The local music industry alone employs nearly 8,000 people and generates nearly $10 million in local tax revenue.[1]